 | Production bypass not working | skip_verification? only allows dev/test environments | Introduced ENABLE_TEST_BYPASS environment variable |

-Firebase Phone Auth code itself is simple when settings are correct.
+Firebase Phone Auth code itself is straightforward when the configuration is correct.
 Issues always arise from platform-specific settings and development/production environment differences.

 💬 댓글